2023 Best Polymer & Plastics Engineering Bachelor's Degree Schools

 Top Schools for a Bachelor's in Polymer & Plastics Engineering

-Our 2023 rankings named University of Wisconsin - Stout the best school in the United States for polymer and plastics engineering students working on their bachelor’s degree.
-Located in the town of Menomonie, UW - Stout is a public college with a medium-sized student population.
+Our analysis found University of Wisconsin - Stout to be the best school for polymer and plastics engineering students who want to pursue a bachelor’s degree in the United States.
+Located in the town of Menomonie, UW - Stout is a public school with a medium-sized student population.

 The excellent bachelor’s degree programs at Case Western Reserve University helped the school earn the #2 place on this year’s ranking of the best polymer and plastics engineering schools in the United States.
-Located in the large city of Cleveland, Case Western is a private not-for-profit school with a large student population.
+Located in the city of Cleveland, Case Western is a private not-for-profit school with a large student population.

 After completing their Bachelor's Degree, polymer engineering graduates from UMass Lowell carry an average student debtload of $27,251.